NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 Logging has a few costs.
 First, you often need to allocate strings for the logging itself.
 That's memory and garbage collection (for .NET and some other platforms).
-When you're logging *somewhere*, usually that means disk space.
+When you're logging *somewhere*, that usually that means disk space.
 If we're traversing a network (and to some degree locally), it also means bandwidth and latency.

 ...and I was just kidding about email and [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation)...**all of those are GDPR concerns**.
 Keep retention and compliance in mind when logging anything.
 It's another cost to consider.